-Table 1: Fitting Types by Year Range of FailureNote: Percentages less than 0.1% are not listed in the chart
+Table 1: Fitting Types by Year Range of Failure

 The distribution of the Years in Service of failures is similar for pipe, fittings and joints (Figure 2).

 Figure 2.
 Failures by Years in Service as reported to PPDC for Aldyl pipe, fittings and joints